medelfor/surreal-docs-documentation/surdocs/docs/reference/cli/generate.md

 ###### `out` (positional, required) - output directory

 The directory to dump the resulting documentation into.
-Will be created if doesn't exist.
+Will be created if it doesn't exist already.
 It's recommended to use an empty directory or a directory with already dumped documentation.
 It's not recommended to use the current directory as the `out` directory.

 ###### `-n`, `--non-rich` - disable interactive interface